 As the name implies, there is only one central housing.
-It is designed to stand on its short end.
+It is designed to stand on its short end in printing.
 Support is not required.

 This part prints with threaded screw holes and magnet bosses.
 I recommend a quick test print of one of the areas examined in detail here, so you can check the fit.

 The right-hand bookend accommodates the USB port and MCU.
 The left-hand bookend does not.
 Both are designed to print with the same footprint as the rear housing.

 There’s a sensitive area on the upper lip of the USB port where I’ve had filament landing less than perfectly.
 If you have PVA filament, you might want to use it there.
 Carefully screened tree-style support beneath the upper lip is also effective.
 Otherwise I say don’t bother with support.

 To save on filament, you can get away with zero top layers.
 None of them would be visible from the outside, they don’t do much for stability, and you may get a marginally better fit against the main body without them.